canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/dragonboard-410c.md

 ## Installation instructions

- 1. Copy the Ubuntu Core image on the SD Card by following the [installation media instructions](/core/get-started/installation-medias)
+ 1. Copy the Ubuntu Core image on the SD card by following the [installation media instructions](/core/get-started/installation-medias)
  * Make sure the DragonBoard is unplugged from power
  * Set the S6 switch to `0-1-0-0`, where 1 is the "SD boot" option
  * Attach the monitor and keyboard to the board
- * Insert the SD Card and plug the power adaptor into the board
+ * Insert the SD card and plug the power adaptor into the board

 {% include "includes/markdown/get_started_first_boot.md" %}